Emily van Egmond: San Diego Wave (2022–2024)

 On 18 January 2022, van Egmond's NWSL playing rights were traded with Taylor Kornieck to San Diego Wave FC in exchange for $125,000 in allocation money and San Diego's natural second-round pick in the 2024 NWSL Draft.
 Van Egmond made 24 appearances in the 2022 season, scoring one goal in the NWSL playoffs to help the Wave win their quarterfinal fixture against van Egmond former club, the Chicago Red Stars.

 She made a further 11 appearances in 2023, where she helped San Diego lift the NWSL Shield after finishing on top of the regular season standings.
 On 10 January 2024, van Egmond re-signed with the club through the 2025 season.

 In 2024, van Egmond made a career-high 26 appearances in the NWSL, all while continuing to play internationally for Australia.
 She scored her first NWSL regular season goal with San Diego in a 1–0 victory over Seattle Reign FC on 29 March, marking the first time that the Wave triumphed over the Reign in all competitions.
 Van Egmond's strike was also nominated for the NWSL Goal of the Week.

 On 3 January 2025, the Wave and van Egmond mutually agreed to terminate van Egmond's contract, ending her three-year spell with the Californian club.

 Newcastle Jets (2023)

 On 17 November 2023, Newcastle Jets announced the signing of van Egmond on a four match guest stint.

 Birmingham City (2025)

 Van Egmond signed a two-and-half year deal with English Women's Championship side Birmingham City on 30 January 2025.
 She made her debut on 2 February 2025 in the side's 1–0 defeat of Sunderland, coming on as a substitute in the 67th minute.
 Van Egmond made just 8 appearances with Birmingham.

-Leicester City (2025–)
+Leicester City (2025–2026)

-On 4 September 2025, Women's Super League club Leicester City announced that they had signed Van Egmond on a two year deal, with an optional one year add-on.
-In the first home game of the 2025–26 season, three minutes after Leicester went a player down against Liverpool after a red card, Van Egmond scored the game winner, making it 1–0.
+On 4 September 2025, Women's Super League club Leicester City announced that they had signed van Egmond on a two year deal, with an optional one year add-on.
+In the first home game of the 2025–26 season, three minutes after Leicester went a player down against Liverpool after a red card, van Egmond scored the game winner, making it 1–0.

+Charlton Athletic (2026–)

+On 4 August 2026, van Egmond joined recently-promoted WSL side Charlton Athletic on a one-year deal.